 - Teach Your Pooch Manners Training is a must for puppies.
 "Some basic cues that are helpful for your puppy to learn are their name, 'Sit,' 'Down,' 'Stay,' 'Come,' 'Leave-it,' and 'Go to' a place on cue," says Koltavary.

 - Don't Punish Your Pooch "Science has proven that using positive-based training is more effective and efficient then correction-based training," says Koltavary.
+Use high-treat reward training methods to tell them “good job” whenever they learn a new trick or display other behaviors you want to encourage.

 - Play With Your Puppy Daily Playtime is a great time to bond with pup and exercise her with games like tug, fetch, and hide-and-seek.
 "Teaching your puppy to find you in the house is great for them mentally, physically, and a great way to work on recalls," says Koltavary.